 Another way the narcissist behaves in this stage is by ghosting, which is when they simply disappear without any explanation and become incommunicado.

-According to a 2017 study, people with narcissistic personality disorder are successful in short-term relationships, but have difficulties maintaining long-term partnerships.
+- People with NPD are successful in short-term relationships (like dating and early-stage partnerships), but have difficulties maintaining long-term partnerships.

-In short-term relationships (like dating and early-stage partnerships), narcissists are driven by Admiration.
-But in long-term relationships, they are driven by Rivalry.
+- In long-term relationships, they are driven by Rivalry.

-4. Hoovering
+4. Hoovering (Fourth Stage)

 Hoovering is the narcissist’s way to try to return you into the relationship, promising to change and promising to never hurt you again.